mattbierner/blog.mattbierner.com/_posts/2015-06-08-moby-dick-or-whale-not-now-man-then-ship-sea-more-ahab.md

 };
 ```

-The actual update function simply iterates though the list of colors in order, posting up a new color every 250ms.
+The actual update function simply iterates through the list of colors in order, posting up a new color every 250ms.

 ```js
 var startMobyUpdates = function(client, targetStream, data) {